ankitshubham97/dappstar-app/README.md

 ## Deep diving into the implementation of the content encryption and storage on IPFS
 1. The creator goes to https://dappstar.vercel.app/ and connects her wallet.
 2. She sees an option to `manage` her content where she can `Add files`.
 She proceeds to upload a new file.
-3. Dappstar encrypts the file with the creator's key and uploads to IPFS via Chainlink.
-(Chainlink provides a nice AWS-S3-like interface, so its easier for Dappstar to manage files.)
+3. Dappstar encrypts the file with the creator's key and uploads to IPFS via Chainsafe.
+(Chainsafe provides a nice AWS-S3-like interface, so its easier for Dappstar to manage files.)
 4. Even though distributed, the content is secure (because of encryption) and highly available (multiple IPFS nodes hosting the content)
 5. When a fan with NFT tries to access a content, Dappstar verifies he really does hold NFT.
 After verification, Dappstar loads the encrypted file from IPFS, decrypts it using the creator's key and delivers to the fan.